 Periocular & Intravitreal Injections

-In order to deliver a localized dosage of medication, corticosteroids, such as orbital floor methylprednisolone or triamcinolone acetonide injectable suspension (Trivaris) , can be injected either around the area of the eyeball (periocular) or into the vitreous humor (intravitreal).
+To deliver a localized dosage of medication, corticosteroids, such as orbital floor methylprednisolone or triamcinolone acetonide injectable suspension (Trivaris), can be injected either around the area of the eyeball (periocular) or into the vitreous humor (intravitreal).
 These injections have to be done fairly frequently and can take time to take effect.
-As alluded to in the paper from 2008 linked below, this method of treatment was more common practice before longer acting intravitreal implants were developed and approved.
+As alluded to in the paper from 2008 linked below, this method of treatment was a more common practice before longer-acting intravitreal implants were developed and approved.

 Intravitreal implants are localized and are a method of getting patients with chronic idiopathic non-infectious posterior uveitis off high doses of systemic medications.
 The implants release a sustained dosage of the medication over time and eventually dissolve.
 Side effects should not be taken likely and can (and probably will) include: cataracts and increased eye pressure.

 Intravitreal implants are expensive.
 There is a “Patience Assistance” program associated with each of the following implants; make sure to check out the applicable program, even the patient has insurance.

 Ozurdex is an implant that is designed to release 0.7 mg of the corticosteroid dexamethasone for up to six (6) months.